Last update: May 1st, 2023 at 07:11 am

-Once we disclose to friends our “favorite island in the world”, the next questions is inevitably, “What makes St. Barts so special?”.
+Once we disclose to friends that St. Barts is out favorite island in the world, the next question is inevitably, “What makes it so special?”.
 I have pondered this question at great length, but it really come down to the following.

 What’s to Love

-- It’s safe.
 The crime rate on St. Barths is negligible which helps to make a vacation more relaxing.
 (See this guide to the safest and most dangerous Caribbean islands).
-While we have never shied away from visiting places with higher crime rates (We love Mexico !) there is something to be said about not feeling like you have to be constantly vigilant with regards to your safety.
+While we have never shied away from visiting places with higher crime rates (We love Mexico!), there is something to be said about not feeling like you have to be constantly vigilant in terms of your safety.

-- You can be as introverted or extroverted as you like (great when traveling with a group of people).
-You can attend a lively beach party or find a secluded beach for a quiet picnic.
+You can be as introverted or extroverted as you like (great when traveling with a group of people).
+You can attend a lively beach party or watch the sun set from a nearly deserted beach.
 The choice is yours.

 What’s to Love Less

-- Mosquitos.
-A nuisance throughout the Caribbean, these pesky insects can be annoying, but worse, they can also transmit diseases such as Dengue and Zika.
+A nuisance throughout the Caribbean, these pesky insects can be annoying, but worse, they can also transmit diseases.
 I always check the CDC Travelers’ Health pages for updates on the island before a trip.
 I also don’t mess around in the Caribbean, using repellents that contain Picaridin or DEET (I prefer the former).
-I feel like as a family, we have tried just about every repellent on the market, but our favorites are the Natrapel individually wrapped Picaradin Wipes.
+(As a family, we have tried just about every repellent on the market, but our favorites are the Natrapel individually wrapped Picaradin Wipes).

 St. Barts Beaches

 With 14 beaches to choose from, there is one for sunrise, one for sunset, one for the perfect picnic, one for jumping waves, one for sensational sandcastles…you get the picture.
 That said, here are our picks for the best beaches on St. Barts for families.